Dwarf pufferfish: Taxonomy

+The following cladogram is based on molecular evidence and demonstrates the polyphyletic nature of the genus Carinotetraodon.
+A polyphyletic genus is one in which members share common characteristics, but do not necessarily share an immediate common ancestor, and their placement is based on these shared traits rather than confirmed, empirical evidence.
+"Carinotetraodon" is represented in quotation marks to signify its polyphyletic status.
+Freshwater species are denoted with "FW".
+The cladogram is incomplete due to the absence of species like C. imitator, which have not undergone mitogenome analyses.

 Description

 The maximum documented size is 3.5 cm total length (TL), with individuals typically reaching less than 2.5 cm TL, making dwarf pufferfish one of the smallest pufferfish in the world.
 Both sexes are primarily greenish-yellow, with dark green to brown-black iridescent patches on the flanks and dorsal surface.
 Patterns and colouration vary considerably between individuals.
 Their pectoral fins are short, fan-shaped, and described as "slightly emarginate", that is to say, slightly indented at the tip.
 The dorsal and anal fins are situated opposite each other toward the posterior of the fish, both short and round, while the caudal fin is larger than the other fins and truncate, in that it terminates in a more-or-less vertical edge.
 Their bodies are round and oblong.
 As with other members of the genus, sexual dimorphism is apparent in mature fish, with males being more brightly coloured than females and having a yellow ventral surface.
 Males can also have a dark stripe down the centre of their pale belly and iridescent, blue "eye wrinkle" patterns that females do not have.
-Females are more rounded, tend to be larger than males, and may or may not show more small spots between their larger dark markings.
+Females are more rounded, tend to be larger than males, and may have more small spots between their larger dark markings.
 Their abdomens are white, and they may have a yellow patch on their throat.

 Natural defenses

 All pufferfish can inflate, or "puff up", their bodies by quickly ingesting large amounts of water (or air when necessary) into their highly elastic stomachs.
-Like many other pufferfish, in the absence of scales, dwarf pufferfish also have skin spines on most of their body.
+Inflating tires pufferfish and can put them at greater risk of predation.
+Like many other pufferfish, in the absence of scales, dwarf pufferfish have skin spines on most of their body.
 These spines become erect when the fish is inflated.
-These characteristics are anti-predator adaptations that make the fish difficult to swallow or bite.
+Dwarf pufferfish, like many other Tetraodontiformes, produce tetrodotoxin, a highly lethal neurotoxin for which there is no antidote.
+The neurotoxin accumulates in the glands of the epidermis (surface layer of skin), ovaries, and livers of pufferfish.
+These traits are anti-predator adaptations.
+The pufferfish's ability to inflate makes it difficult to swallow or bite, and the tetrodotoxin makes it unpalatable or even deadly for other fish.
 Biologists believe these adaptations evolved because of the slow swimming speeds of pufferfish.
-As an exercise, pufferfish will occasionally inflate to stretch their stomachs to avoid injuring themselves when inflating under duress.
-Inflation is thought to be stressful and perhaps painful for the fish.

-Though many freshwater pufferfish accumulate saxitoxin in their organs due to their consumption of specific cyanobacteria present on or in their food sources, no research has been published confirming or denying the presence of this neurotoxin in dwarf pufferfish.